xmanolos/appa-browser/README.md

 1. Download the installation ZIP in the [Releases](https://github.com/xdanif/appa-browser/releases/latest).
 2. Unzip the file.
 3. Access the unpack directory.
-3. Bring up the application with Docker Compose: `docker-compose up -d`
+3. Bring up the application with Docker Compose: `docker-compose -f docker/application.yml up -d`

 ### Usage
-Access the Appa Browser on your [localhost](http://127.0.0.1).
+Access the Appa Browser on your [localhost](http://172.28.0.7).

 ## Contributing

 Please read through our [contributing guidelines](.github/CONTRIBUTING.md).